omartrinidad/bachelor_thesis/README.md

 The thesis is written in Spanish according to the UJAT, DAIS format.
 However, I have developed a more fancy style.

+# What do you need?

++ You need to download the last version of TeXLive which have a lot of packages.

+## Caveat

+- If you are Ubuntu user avoid install TeXLive using `apt-get install tex-live` because the packages are not updated.
+- These files were not tested in LaTeX distribution for Windows.

 # ToDo:

 - Correct numeration in the first pages